Felistas/NodeJs-Passport-Authentication/README.md

 2. Navigate to `NodeJs-Passport-Authentication` folder then run `npm install` to install the dependancies required to have the API up and running

+3. Run `npm start` in order to run the API